Estimated Reading Time: 21 mins

 Anita is more prone to getting tired from her usual tasks than Annie.

-She experiences feelings of overwhelm, is slower paced in her activities and can be a lot less enthusiastic about things that typically make Annie happy.
+She experiences strong feelings of overwhelm, is slower paced in her activities, and can be a lot less enthusiastic about the things that make Annie happy.

 Image by cottonbro studio on pexels